boazbk/tcs/lec_02_representation.md

 By showing that there is no one-to-one map from $\R$ to $\{0,1\}^*$ (or $\N$), Cantor showed that these two infinite sets have "different forms of infinity" and that the set of real numbers $\R$ is in some sense "bigger"  than the infinite set $\{0,1\}^*$.
 The notion that there are "shades of infinity" was deeply disturbing to mathematicians and philosophers at the time.
 The philosopher Ludwig Wittgenstein called Cantor's results "utter nonsense" and "laughable".
-Others thought they were worse.
+Others thought they were even worse than that.
 Leopold Kronecker called Cantor a "corrupter of youth", while Henri Poincaré said that Cantor's ideas "should be banished from mathematics once and for all".
 The tide eventually turned, and these days Cantor's work is universally accepted as the cornerstone of set theory and the foundations of mathematics.
 As we will see later in this course, Cantor's ideas also play a huge role in the theory of computation.